Josh1313/SnowFlake/README.md

 ---
 ## Scaling up
-*-* Increasing the size of a virtual warehouses
+*- Increasing the size of a virtual warehouses
-*-* More Complex Query
+*- More Complex Query
+Example how to alter the warehouse properties

 ```sql
 ALTER WAREHOUSE COMPUTE_WH SUSPEND;